 Ideas, Designs & Materials to Consider for Your Kitchen Tile Backsplash

-The addition of a backsplash to your overall kitchen design is both practical and decorative.
-A backsplash will protect your walls from food, liquid, grease splatter, stains, and water damage that could lead to mold and mildew, while at the same time give your kitchen an extra stylish accent and aesthetic appeal tailored to your particular design sense.
+The addition of a backsplash to complement your countertop and overall kitchen design is both practical and decorative.
+A backsplash will protect your walls from food, liquid, grease splatter, stains, and water damage that could lead to mold and mildew while giving your kitchen an extra stylish accent and aesthetic appeal tailored to your particular design sense.
 From tile to engineered stone to glass mosaic, materials popular for backsplashes are durable, stain-resistant, and low maintenance.
-There are a lot of different ideas and designs to consider for kitchen remodeling.
+There are plenty of different ideas and designs to consider for kitchen remodeling.